MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 - $true: A DLP rule match for conditions and exceptions must be in the same message component (for example, in the message body or in a single attachment).
 - $false: A DLP rule match for conditions and exceptions can be anywhere in the message.

-For example, the DLP rule is configured to block messages that contain three or more Social Security numbers (SSNs).
+For example, say a DLP rule is configured to block messages that contain three or more Social Security numbers (SSNs).
 When the value of this parameter is $true, a message is blocked only if there are three or more SSNs in the message body, or there are three or more SSNs in a specific attachment.
 The DLP rule doesn't match and the message isn't blocked if there are two SSNs in the message body, one SSN in an attachment, and two SSNs in another attachment in the same email message.

 This parameter works with the following conditions or exceptions only: